-As always, there is room for improvement with regard to both monetary value of error and particularly in decision making accuracy but some issues should be borne in mind in assessing performance.
+While the MVE for 2022/2023 is decreasing and indicating improved performance, as always, there is room for improvement particularly in decision making accuracy but some issues should be borne in mind in assessing performance.
 For various reasons, a significant proportion of the work of CMS continues to relate to complex cases and the data above does not fully capture the effort required to reach and maintain the standards achieved.

-External forces such as changes in the labour market -job loss, zero hours contracts, etc. affect decision making as this can impact on earnings and other related issues.
+External forces such as changes in the labour market - job loss, zero hours contracts, etc. affect decision making as this can impact on earnings and other related issues.